PICkit: PICkit 3.5

+PICkit3.5 is a description of a clone not made by Microchip.

+The device claims to offer some improvements over the PICkit 3 from MicroChip and Clones from other manufacturers.

+PICKitPlus

-In 2018, PICkit Plus software was released to support the newer 8-bit microcontrollers that were not supported by the original Microchip software — including, but not limited to, the 16F18xxx and 18F2xKxx ranges.
+In 2018, PICKitPlus software was released to support the newer 8-bit microcontrollers that were not supported by the original Microchip software — including, but not limited to, the 16F18xxx and 18F2xKxx ranges.
 The software is donateware.

-The intent of PICkit Plus is to facilitate programming of any 8-bit PIC microcontroller using the PICkit™ 2 and PICkit™ 3 (ICSP) In-Circuit Debuggers/Programmers.
+The intent of PICKitPlus is to facilitate the programming of any 8-bit PIC microcontroller using the PICkit™ 2 and PICkit™ 3 (ICSP) In-Circuit Debuggers/Programmers.
 The software extends the life of the existing PICkit2 and PICkit3 hardware devices by allowing them to work with the newer 8-bit PIC microcontrollers.